rozicdejan/Docker-help/README.md

       docker volume ls
 This will show you a list of all the volumes that are currently available on your Docker host.
 Note down the name of the volume that you want to back up.
+## Step 2: Create a Backup
+To create a backup of the volume, you can use the docker run command to start a container that mounts the volume you want to back up and a separate container that writes the backup data to a file.
+Here’s an example of how to do this:

+      docker run --rm \
+      --mount source=<volume-name>,target=<target> \
+      -v $(pwd):/backup \
+      busybox \
+      tar -czvf /backup/<backup-filename>.tar.gz <target>
+In this command, replace <volume-name> with the name of the volume you want to back up, <target> with the mount point inside the docker container, and <backup-filename> with a name for the backup file.
+## Step 3: Move the Backup File to an External Server
+After you have created a backup file, it’s a good idea to move it to an external server or storage device to ensure that it’s safe and secure.
+Storing the backup file on a separate server or storage device can help to protect it in the event of a disaster, such as a server failure or a security breach.

+To move the backup file to an external server, you can use SCP.

+SCP: Secure Copy (SCP) is a secure file transfer protocol that allows you to transfer files between servers using SSH.
+To use SCP, you will need to have SSH access to both the source and destination servers.
+You can use the following command to copy the backup file to the external server:

+      scp /path/to/backupfile user@external-server:/path/to/destination
+## Step 4: Restore the Volume
+If you need to restore the volume from the backup, you can use the docker run command to start a container that mounts the backup file and a separate container that writes the backup data to the volume.

+Here’s an example of how to do this:

+      docker run --rm \
+      --mount source=<volume-name>,target=<target> \
+      -v $(pwd):/backup \
+      busybox \
+      tar -xzvf /backup/<backup-filename>.tar.gz -C /
+In this command, replace <volume-name> with the name of the volume you want to back up, <target> with the mount point inside the docker container, and <backup-filename> with a name for the backup file.
+# Example
+We will be setting up a basic Docker environment for MongoDB, along with an Express application to visualize the data.
+## Setup MongoDB Docker
+Create a docker-compose.yml file.

+You can use the below example to setup MongoDB docker:

+      # Use root/example as user/password credentials
+      version: '3.1'
+      services:
+        mongo:
+          image: mongo
+          container_name: mongo
+          restart: always
+          environment:
+            MONGO_INITDB_ROOT_USERNAME: root
+            MONGO_INITDB_ROOT_PASSWORD: example
+          volumes:
+            - mongodb:/data/db
+        mongo-express:
+          image: mongo-express
+          container_name: mongo-express
+          restart: always
+          ports:
+            - 8081:8081
+          environment:
+            ME_CONFIG_MONGODB_ADMINUSERNAME: root
+            ME_CONFIG_MONGODB_ADMINPASSWORD: example
+            ME_CONFIG_MONGODB_URL: mongodb://root:example@mongo:27017/
+      volumes:
+        mongodb: ~
+In the above example, I added a named volume mongodb.
+Here we have configured docker to persist its data to a volume.

+      docker-compose up
+To check the running docker containers you can use the below command.

+      docker ps
+You should see 2 docker containers running i.e. mongo and mongo-express.

+      CONTAINER ID   IMAGE           COMMAND                  CREATED          STATUS          PORTS                                       NAMES
+      5f68eaf8184a   mongo-express   "tini -- /docker-ent…"   11 seconds ago   Up 9 seconds    0.0.0.0:8081->8081/tcp, :::8081->8081/tcp   mongo-express
+      6789cf1e7bed   mongo           "docker-entrypoint.s…"   11 seconds ago   Up 10 seconds   27017/tcp                                   mongo
+You can also view the volume which you created using the following command.

+      docker volume ls
+For me the output looks like this

+      DRIVER    VOLUME NAME
+      local     82fd19dfc5dc839a51b2afd59614474038cd0ce8b494739d883d9b503cd0c61e
+      local     32582d9a00557c9229418062e6308515c4c4c7eb0bb14a8c43203cafffb675c5
+      local     docker-test_mongodb
+The volume name docker-test_mongodb was automatically created when I placed my docker-composer.yml file inside the docker-test folder.
+This is the location where all of our MongoDB data will be stored.
+Modify MongoDB Data
+To confirm that we have successfully restored the database from the volume, we need to make a minor modification to the database.

+      Visit 0.0.0.0:8081 where the Mongo Express is running.
+      Create a new database here.
+I created my-new-db as the new database.
+## Take Backup
+Let’s take the backup of the volume now.

+Please run the following command to take the backup.

+      docker run --rm \
+        --mount source=docker-test_mongodb,target=/data/db \
+        -v $(pwd):/backup \
+        busybox \
+        tar -czvf /backup/docker-test_mongodb.tar.gz /data/db
+      /data/db here is the path that is mounted inside the docker container for the volume.

+You should see a backup file created with docker-test_mongodb.tar.gz as the file name.
+## Reset Docker
+As I will be performing the restore process on the same machine, I should delete both the container and the volume.

+      docker rm -v mongo-express
+      docker rm -v mongo
+      docker volume rm docker-test_mongodb
+## Restore Backup
+I will proceed to recreate the containers, and we can confirm that the volume has been deleted by checking the databases on Mongo Express.
+Now we can run the below command to restore the backup.

+      docker run --rm \
+      --mount source=docker-test_mongodb,target=/data/db \
+      -v $(pwd):/backup \
+      busybox \
+      tar -xzvf /backup/docker-test_mongodb.tar.gz -C /
+## Conclusion
+Taking backups and restoring volumes in Docker can be a complex and error-prone process.
+However, with the right approach, it’s possible to ensure that your critical data is safe and recoverable in the event of a disaster.
+By following the steps outlined in this article, you can take backups of your volumes with ease and restore them when necessary.